AdamWojtul28/CEN3031_Group_Project/README.md

 - Node.js (https://nodejs.org/en/download/)
 - Angular CLI (https://angular.io/guide/setup-local)
 - golang(https://go.dev/doc/install)
-Run the following command to start the development server:
 - Download and open MySQL workbench (This must be open to run the backend)
   - Import the SQL file into a new schema
   - Manually add the admins into your admin table